horsmanlab/horsmanlab.github.io/lab_handbook.md

 ---

-The purpose of this document is to outline a set of core values and expectations that will help guide trainees towards a successful research experience in the Horsman lab.
-This includes both high-level guiding principles as well as more practical considerations such as approaches to communication and data management.<br/>
+The purpose of this document is to outline lab values and expectations that will help guide trainees towards a successful research experience.
+This includes guiding principles as well as more practical considerations such as approaches to communication and data management.<br/>

 ## Core Values<br/>